 (5) The following prerequisites must be satisfied prior to the inclusion of a new Large Load or Load modification subject to the requirements of Section 9.2.1 in the quarterly stability assessment:

+(a) The Large Load has met one of the following requirements:

-(a) The Large Load has met the requirements of Section 9.4, LLIS Report and Follow-up, and Section 9.5, Interconnection Agreements and Responsibilities;
+(i) For quarterly stability assessments with a prerequisite deadline of May 1, 2026 or earlier, the Large Load has met the requirements of Section 9.9, Legacy LLIS Report and Follow-up, and Section 9.10, Legacy Interconnection Agreements and Responsibilities;

+(ii) For quarterly stability assessments with a prerequisite deadline of August 1, 2026, November 1, 2026, February 1, 2027, or May 1, 2027, the Large Load has met the requirements of paragraph (1) of Section 9.2.1.1, Eligibility Criteria for Inclusion of a Large Load as Base Load not Subject to Additional Study in Batch Zero Interconnection Process; or

+(iii) For quarterly stability assessments with a prerequisite deadline of August 1, 2027 or later, the Large Load has met the requirements of paragraph (2) of Section 9.4, Batch Zero Report and Interconnecting Large Load Entity (ILLE) Commitment;

+(iv) The Large Load is co-located with a Generation Resource.

+(b) The Large Load has met one of the following requirements:

-(b) The Load Commissioning Plan has been updated to reflect the results of the LLIS as required by paragraph (1) of Section 9.2.4, Load Commissioning Plan;
+(i) The Load Commissioning Plan has been updated to reflect the results of completed studies as required by paragraph (1) of Section 9.2.4, Load Commissioning Plan;

+(ii) The Large Load is an addition to an existing Generation Resource that has received approval from the PUCT for a net metering arrangement as required by Public Utility Regulatory Act (PURA), Tex.
+Util.
+Code Ann. § 39.169 (Vernon 1998 & Supp.
+2007); or

+(iii) The Large Load is co-located with a Generation Resource described by Public Utility Regulatory Act (PURA), Tex.
+Util.
+Code Ann. § 39.169(b) (Vernon 1998 & Supp.
+2007).

-(c) The interconnecting TSP has provided to ERCOT the dynamic load model it received from the Interconnecting Large Load Entity (ILLE) per paragraph (1) of Section 9.3.4.3, Dynamic and Transient Stability Analysis, and written affirmation that no changes to the project information have been communicated by the ILLE, per Section 9.2.3, Modification of Large Load Project Information, that would invalidate the model;
+(c) If applicable, the Interconnecting TSP has provided to ERCOT the dynamic load model it received from the Interconnecting Large Load Entity (ILLE) per paragraph (1) of Section 9.8.4.3, Legacy Dynamic and Transient Stability Analysis, and written affirmation that no changes to the project information have been communicated by the ILLE, per Section 9.2.3, Modification of Large Load Project Information, that would invalidate the model;

-(d) The following elements must be complete;

-(i) Reactive Power Study, if required according to Protocol Section 3.15, Voltage Support; and
+(d) The Reactive Power Study, if required according to Protocol Section 3.15, Voltage Support, must be complete; and

-(ii) SSO Study, if required according to Protocol Section 3.22.1.4, Large Load Interconnection Assessment; and

-(e) The data used in the studies identified in paragraph (c) above is consistent with data used in the final LLIS studies approved per Section 9.4.
+(e) The data used in the studies identified in paragraph (c) above is consistent with data used in the final LLIS studies approved per Section 9.9 or completed Batch Zero Interconnection Study as described in Section 9.4, as applicable unless paragraph (b)(ii) or (b)(iii) applies.